 Lilacs and apple trees were usually in full bloom on Memorial Day.
-These blooms, in a water-filled glass jar, for the lack of anything better, were the common decorations.
+These blooms, water-filled in a glass jar for the lack of anything better, were the common decorations.

-Gordon Seavey, a native of Westford, often called upon to play "Taps" on his Boy Scout bugle.)
+Gordon Seavey, a native of Westford, often was called upon to play "taps" on his Boy Scout bugle.